-A little word about chickpeas – they are a starchy carbohydrate but they do contain protein – best to eat in moderation.
+A little word about chickpeas – they are a starchy carbohydrate but they do contain protein.
 They are a brilliant substitute for meat, as demonstrated here in this filling meal.
 The dish also includes pumpkin and sweet potato so eat as it is, there’s no need to add rice or other extras.
 Trust me – it’s the perfect comfort dish for snowy days & make lots as it’s so easy to warm up.

 - 2 cups of chopped pumpkin (or any squash)